MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode.md

 ![IE mode badge in the address bar](./media/ie-mode-badge.png)

-IE mode is currently available on Windows 10 Version 1903 (May 2019 Update).
+IE mode is currently available on Windows 10 Version 1903 (May 2019 Update) but is coming soon to all supported Windows platforms.

 ## Launching the DevTools on a tab in IE mode